-Viterbo University full-time employees are eligible for limited tuition remission benefits for its graduate degrees at the master's level as outlined below.
-Dependents are not eligible for graduate tuition remission.
+Viterbo University full-time and ongoing part time employees are eligible for limited tuition remission benefits for its graduate degrees at the master's level as outlined below.
+Ongoing part-time employees must work a minimum of 20 hours per week or more throughout the 9-month academic year to be eligible for this benefit.
+Spouses and dependents are not eligible for graduate tuition remission.

 - 1. Tuition charges only are subject to this remission policy.
 All fees are the responsibility of the employee. - 2.
 The tuition remission will be for one hundred (100) percent of usual tuition charges. - 3.
 Employees will be permitted to enroll in master's degree classes on a space available basis only and will register at the close of the recruitment cycle for the classes. - 4.
 Classes or cohort groups must be sufficiently enrolled with full tuition paying students in order for classes to be held. - 5.
 Employees must notify their supervisor of intent to enroll and obtain permission to attend to minimize any disruption to the work schedule. - 6.
-The benefit ends immediately upon termination of employment by dismissal or on the effective date of a resignation.
+The benefit ends immediately upon termination of employment by dismissal or on the effective date of a termination.
 The amount of tuition for which the student would be responsible would be determined by prorating the remitted portion of the tuition bill for the class days (including Final Exam week) remaining in the semester. - 7.
 The value of tuition remission for graduate education is considered taxable income.
 The taxable income will be included in the employee payroll at the end of each academic term for which tuition remission is awarded, and will be subject to federal and state taxes. - 8.
 Viterbo may revise its graduate tuition remission policy should conditions necessitate such action.